cloud-gov/cg-site/content/docs/apps/docker.md

 `CF_DOCKER_PASSWORD=YOUR-PASSWORD cf push APP-NAME --docker-image REPO/IMAGE:TAG --docker-username USER`

 Details are in the Cloud Foundry documentation for [Deploying an App with Docker](https://docs.cloudfoundry.org/devguide/deploy-apps/push-docker.html#private-repo).
-And if you want to build your own Docker image, or if you want to read more about the implmentation, check out the [Docker documentation](http://docs.cloudfoundry.org/adminguide/docker.html) in the Cloud Foundry project.
+And if you want to build your own Docker image, or if you want to read more about the implementation, check out the [Docker documentation](http://docs.cloudfoundry.org/adminguide/docker.html) in the Cloud Foundry project.

 Once you push a Docker image as your application, cloud.gov cannot update the baseline for your application, so you are responsible for keeping it up to date. **You are responsible** for maintaining the operating system, libraries, application code, and all of the associated configuration (losing some of the benefits of a PaaS environment).
 See [this chart of responsibilities]({{< relref "overview/technology/responsibilities.md">}}).